 The University was founded in 1967 when United College received its charter.
 The prestigious University of Winnipeg is a public research university located in Winnipeg, Manitoba, Canada.

 The Scholarships for international students are open to undergraduates in the faculties of art, education, kinesiology, and applied health, business, economics, science as well as postgraduate programs.

 The University of Winnipeg announced that there would be about 53 new entrance scholarships for international students who will be joining The University of Winnipeg for the first time in its University’s division via the undergraduates, postgraduates, PACE, Collegiate, and ELP.

 The requirement for this scholarship is the aspiring applicants must have at least 80% admission average or comparable.
 Also, the applicants must exemplify leadership skills.

 Pre-Masters students or students who had recently been awarded the scholarship are not eligible.

 Canada offers scholarships in some of its best universities to international students who are willing to study in Canada.
-The certificate offered after all these programs in Canadian Universities are accepted all over the world.
-While it might be financially expensive to acquire both undergraduate and postgraduate certification, studying under scholarship can ease the financial burden.
+The certificate offered after all these programs in Canadian Universities is accepted all over the world.
+While it might be financially expensive to acquire both undergraduate and postgraduate certifications, studying under a scholarship can ease the financial burden.

 Please visit the official websites of these scholarships and check their requirements before applying for each Scholarship.